 Japan cannot avoid becoming more open.
 The key theme will be retaining its identity.
 The main question that preoccupies people in Japan is how to make a success of this.

-In my book, Japan - Abseits von Kirschblüten und Kimono (Japan - Beyond Cherry Blossoms and Kimono) I show Japan in a way that's different from the way a tourist may explore it.
-It's a very personal Japan with many intimate images and stories.
+In my book Japan - Abseits von Kirschblüten und Kimono (Japan - Beyond Cherry Blossoms and Kimono) I show Japan in a way that is different from the way a tourist might explore the country.
+It is a very personal Japan with many intimate images and stories.

 After the devastating Chernobyl nuclear disaster in 1986, hundreds of thousands of people were resettled from the so-called circle of death – an area with a 30-kilometre radius around the failed reactor – to anonymous big cities in Ukraine.
 Not all the migrants accepted this willingly: they fought by stealth to return to their former homes, where some of them still live today, surrounded by deserted and dilapidated villages.
 A photographic visit to the widows of Chernobyl.